-WVSOM began four new capital projects in 2020-21 which are the Student Center tower repair, the New Testing Center construction, the Main Building Roof Replacement Project, and the campus network upgrade.
-The anticipated cost for the four projects in 2021-22 is \$ 9 million.
+WVSOM began four new capital projects in 2021-22 which are the Student Center tower repair, the New Testing Center construction, the Main Building Roof Replacement Project, and the campus network upgrade.
+In addition, the school plans to replace the roof of the Robert C. Byrd Clinic original section in 2022-2023.
+The anticipated cost for the five projects is \$ 9.6 million.

-As of June 30, 2021, WVSOM had no existing capital debt and does not expect to have to incur debt to complete the capital projects planned in fiscal year 2021-22.
+As of June 30, 2022, WVSOM had no existing capital debt and does not expect to have to incur debt to complete the capital projects planned in fiscal year 2022-23.